Perry, Pavelski and Stars force Stanley Cup Game 6 vs Tampa - WHIZ News

 Tampa Bay blew a 2-1 third-period lead and lost for just the third time in one-goal games this postseason.
 The Lightning must now figure out how to contain a suddenly dangerous Dallas top line led by Pavelski, along with Perry.

-Another quesiton is the health of Lightning defenseman Ryan McDonagh, who was slow to get up after a big hit in the first OT.
-That was around the same time Pavelski blocked a point-blank shot by Point to keep the game going.
+Another question is the health of Lightning defenseman Ryan McDonagh, who was slow to get up after a big hit in the first OT.
+That was around the same time Pavelski blocked a shot by Point to keep the game going.

-Perry finished it by putting a rebound home for his second of the game
+No one kept the series going more than Khudobin, whose blocker-side save on Yanni Gourde from point-blank range early was just the start of him returning to form after allowing 13 goals the past three games.

+Khudobin, who at 34 is playing the most consecutive games of his NHL career, told goalie coach Jeff Reese he wanted to be in net for the second half of the back to back.
+He kept Dallas alive.

 UP NEXT